hueyyeng/VesperiaGuide/docs/missables.md

 ___After the above, you may save the game___

-- [ ] Sail to the west of the Mansion Of The Wicked to find a Harvest Point.
+- [ ] Sail to the west of the Manor of the Wicked to find a Harvest Point.
 Check it to get the Leo Luca (PS3)
 - [ ] In Zaphias, enter the Inn for Patty's Amazing Chef title (PS3 and Definitive Edition)
 - [ ] In Zaphias, check the Fountain (PS3 and Definitive Edition)
 - [ ] In Zaphias, head toward Lune in the Citizen Quarter (Dark Enforcer Final Part)